loshadki/whichmacshouldibuy/content/_index.md

 You might want to upgrade to a more performant GPU with more memory if you are a Video Editor (**Professionally**), working a lot with RAW Photos (**Professionally**), and still planning to try to play some AAA games on Mac.

+### Which Apple Silicon to Choose (M1, M1 Pro, M1 Max)

+Most users will be fine with M1, as it already provides great CPU performance, M1 Pro and M1 Max provide better (up to 40%) multi-core CPU performance, and huge performance (up to 4 times) upgrade for GPU.

+You should consider M1 Pro or M1 Max only if you are doing heavy GPU work, like 4K video editing, or need it for development, or want to play those few AAA games available for macOS on high settings.
+Also, if you need more than 16 GB of RAM, want larger screen, more embedded fast disk storage.

 ## MacBook Air or MacBook Pro 13"

-I am talking only about Apple Silicon Macs here.
-For Intel-based read comparison of MacBook Pro 13" and MacBook Pro 16".
+I am talking only about Apple Silicon M1 Macs here.
+For M1 Max and Pro read comparison of MacBook Pro 14" and MacBook Pro 16".

 If you are looking at purchasing Apple Silicon MacBook, the difference between MacBook Air and MacBook Pro is not that significant.
 MacBook Pro has TouchBar (not many people use it), has fans (is not required that often with Apple